 Lunch: Parents and children will eat together in the school’s cafeteria.
 Please mark lunch choices on the registration form.
 Please note any allergies/dietary restrictions on the registration form.

-Book Swap for Kids: Bring your used, good condition, children’s and adolescent books to swap for something your kids haven‘t read.
-(No textbooks, adult or preschool books, please).
+Book Swap for Students and Adults: Bring your used, good condition, children’s and adolescent books to swap for something your kids haven‘t read.
+And adults, you can bring a book and participate too!
 It‘s easy to do.
-After you check in at the registration table on the morning of the conference, go to the Book Swap table and exchange the books you brought for coupons which will allow you to select an equal number of different books.
+After you check in at the registration table on the morning of the conference, go to the Book Swap table in the vendor hall and exchange the books you brought for coupons which will allow you to select an equal number of different books.
 (If you like garage sales or the used book sales that libraries conduct, you may find suitable books to purchase to bring for the MCGT Conference Book Swap.)
-Return to the Book Swap room in the afternoon and redeem the coupons for books your fellow conference attendees turned in that morning.
+Return to the Book Swap table at the end of the day and redeem the coupons for books your fellow conference attendees turned in that morning.
 We hope this service will bring kids and adults together over similar tastes in literature.
 Maybe you will even leave with satisfied readers – at least for a week or two!!!